 Judicial doctrines are an important part of Indian constitutional law.
 They are often seen in the news with respect to the Indian judiciary.
-In this article, you can read about some of the most important judicial doctrines in the Indian context for the UPSC exam.
+In this article, you can read about some of the most important judicial doctrines in the Indian context for the IAS exam.

 A doctrine is a principle, belief, or position, often held by authorities such as courts.
 A doctrine can be a rule, a theory or a tenet of law.
 There are many judicial doctrines applied under the Constitution of India.
 Some of the most important ones are described in this article.

 Doctrine of Basic Structure

 The Basic Structure Doctrine basically contends that the basic structure of the Indian Constitution cannot be abrogated even by a constitutional amendment.
 It follows that the Parliament cannot enact a law that would alter the basic structure of the Constitution.
 This doctrine is not mentioned in the Constitution itself and has evolved over time and many Supreme Court judgements.